 All of the cards have a $50 deductible on claims, except the Ink Business Preferred, which charges a $100 deductible.

 I’m currently using the Ink Business Preferred to pay our cell phone bill each month.
 I like that it has coverage and it also pays back 3 Ultimate Rewards per dollar for communication expenses.
 I’m earning 4,500 Ultimate Rewards yearly from our cell phone charges.
 Setting a base redemption at 1.5 cents per point, that’s $67.50 of value.

 But what if something happens to the new phone and it’s beyond repair?
 The card will only pay up to $600.
 I’ll be on the hook for an additional $550.

-So maybe it would be a good idea just to use the best card for earning points on my cell phone bill and pay for insurance myself.
+So maybe it would be a good idea to use the best card to earn points on my cell phone bill and pay for insurance myself.

 What to do?